pzaino/zvector/README.md

 So, I thought it would be fun to develop a dynamic array library that actually presents high performance also when adding items at the beginning of an array as well as inside, while still maintaining the original high performance of when accessing each item using their index.

-So far, ZVector, has resulted to solve the traditional issues presented by Dynamic arrays, and indeed one can use ZVector to create high performance dynamic arrays that stay fast when adding elements at the beginning of them or in the middle (check 04PTest001, 04PTest002 and 04PTest003 to see how one can do that).
+So far, ZVector has resulted to solve the traditional issues presented by Dynamic arrays, and indeed one can use it to create high performance dynamic arrays that stay fast also when adding elements at the beginning of them or inside (check 04PTest001, 04PTest002 and 04PTest003 to see how one can do that).

 ### Which features does it offers?